onflow/cadence/docs/language.md

 account.storage[Counter] <- create Counter(count: 0)
 ```

-## Importing External Types
+## Usage of External Types

-> 🚧 Status: The import of external types is not implemented yet.
+> 🚧 Status: The usage of external types is not implemented yet.

-It is possible to import external types into programs by using the `import` keyword, followed by the type name, the `from` keyword, and the address literal where the declaration is deployed.
+It is possible to use external types through the `using` keyword, followed by the type name, the `from` keyword, and the address literal where the declaration is deployed.

 ```bamboo
 // Declaration for an interface named `Counter`,